MatthewDGilbert/DR_Foraging_Behavior/scripts/README.md

 ### Raw_data_figures.R

-This script generates both the stacked bar plots of the foraging substrate and technique for each species as well as the 2-D box-and-whisker plot showing the confidence intervals around the mean values for bird height and canopy height (i.e. habitat maturity)
+This script generates both the stacked bar plots of the foraging substrate and technique for each species as well as the 2-D box-and-whisker plot showing the confidence intervals around the mean values for bird height and canopy height (i.e. habitat maturity).
+It also plots a figure showing the height stratification across species.

         INPUT:
         Sorted_Foraging_Technique.csv